heavylildude/js-lessons/README.md

 If you dig this, chuck us a ⭐️!
 If you don’t, that’s chill, but maybe grab a coffee and try again tomorrow, eh?

+*ps. there are no specific path of which lesson should you go first, but the basic-cli would be a nice start*

 > “Stay stoked, keep coding, and never trust a seagull near your chips.” — Magnus (your AI mate)

 ---